Federal Policy Efforts (State-specific)

 Low Income Investment Fund

 Low Income Investment Fund (LIIF) is using HFFI funding to provide financing and technical assistance to food markets located in, or planning to locate in, low- to-moderate-income communities that lack access to affordable, healthy food.
-LIIF has funded projects in Louisiana, New York, and Pennsylvania.
+LIIF has funded projects in Louisiana, New Jersey, New York, and Pennsylvania.
 Some of the funds from the award were used to support the transformation of a 65,000-square-foot abandoned supermarket in New Orleans into the ReFresh Market, an integrated healthy food center.
-ReFresh New Orleans, an $18 million New Markets Tax Credit transaction mixed-use project, received $1.5 million leveraged funds from LIIF to transform the vacant building into a healthy food hub.
-It is expected to create and preserve more than 110 jobs.
-You can find more information about LIIF here and about ReFresh Market project here.
+LIIF has invested over $2.3 billion in capital, serving over 2 million people and generating over $59 billion in family and societal benefits.

 State & Local Policy Efforts